hanakoa/alpaca/services/password-reset/README.md

 This library has a grpc dependency on the main auth µService for two reasons:

-* to get the `personId` for a given email address
+* to get the `accountId` for a given email address
-  * this is because this database persists personId, not email addresses, which can change with time
+  * this is because this database persists accountId, not email addresses, which can change with time
 * to perform the password reset

 ## Using the API